wpcodefactory/product-excel-import-export-for-woocommerce/readme.txt

 == You need to Import / Export Variable Products? ==

-The [PRO Version](https://extend-wp.com/product/wordpress-product-import-export-excel-woocommerce/ "Woo Product Importer Exporter Premium") of this wp plugin allows you to do Product Import Export for WooCommerce, **Simple or Variable with Multiple Attributes**,  **import Images & Galleries for custom fields - [acf pro](https://www.advancedcustomfields.com/pro/ "acf pro")**, **update products by ID, SKU** or TITLE.
+The [PRO Version](https://extend-wp.com/product/wordpress-product-import-export-excel-woocommerce/ "Woo Product Importer Exporter Premium") of this wp plugin allows you to do Product Import Export for WooCommerce, **Simple or Variable with Multiple Attributes**,  **import Images & Galleries for custom fields - [ACF pro](https://www.advancedcustomfields.com/pro/ "ACF pro")**, **update products by ID, SKU** or TITLE.
 Moreover, **WPML compatibility** and multilingual support for product import , **Import [WooCommerce Subscription Products](https://woocommerce.com/products/woocommerce-subscriptions/ "WooCommerce Subscription Products")** , **Schedule Product Import with CRON** Job and create **Import Template** to Save Time, import **Product Categories with their Images**, all using Excel!

 = How to =
-1. Create an excel or use the sample from plugin setting's page with tou data - 1st row  is the heading eg. TITLE, 2nd row will have the product title.
+1. Create an excel or use the sample from plugin setting's page with your data - 1st row  is the heading e.g., TITLE, 2nd row will have the product title.
 Use 1 row for each product.
 Each Column represents a field to import along with your product.
 2. Upload the excel file on Product Excel Import & Export for WooCommerce settings page.
 3. Once you upload, you will see a screen where you can map the data from the excel to the product fields of WooCommerce.
 4. Click Upload and wait.
 Product Import in Bulk will function with no hassle!